ggalarza1/building-an-app/README.md

 + Create a Google project.
 + Structure your web service files/ Upload links and files needed.
 + Testing your web service.
-+ Deploying your service.

-1. Install the latest version of Python.
+## 1. Install the latest version of Python.
-This can be done by going to the python website.
+This can be done by going to the [python](https://www.python.org/downloads/) website.
 Make sure you select Add my path before installing the python program.

 If you have python already installed, there are a couple of ways to check.
 Use the following command to start the latest python version you have in your environment.